-Section 23.
+47 Section 24.
 Review by Department or Unit Head, College or School Personnel Committee, and Dean.
-The department or unit head will prepare an independent report and recommendation, and then forward the entire file to the appropriate dean.
-The file then will be reviewed by a school- or college-level personnel committee appointed by a process determined by the dean.
-The committee will prepare an independent report and vote, and will forward the entire file to the dean.
-This step may be bypassed in schools or colleges whose deans choose not to convene a personnel committee.
-The dean will then prepare an independent report and recommendation, and then meet with the candidate to discuss the case, review the recommendations made by the department committee, department or unit head, and the school or college-level personnel committee (if applicable), and the dean's own recommendation.
-The candidate will be provided with a copy of the dean's report that has been redacted in accordance with the waiver status to protect personally identifiable information.
-The candidate may provide responsive material for the file within 10 days of the meeting with the dean or the receipt of the redacted report, whichever is later.
-The dean will then forward the entire file to the Office of the Provost.
+The department or unit head will prepare their own report and recommendation 1

+- based on the file, and then forward the entire file to the appropriate dean.
+The file then will be 2 - reviewed by a school- or college-level personnel committee appointed by a process determined 3 - 4 by the dean.
+The committee will prepare their own report and vote, and will forward the entire - file to the dean.
+This step may be bypassed in schools or colleges whose deans choose not to 5 - convene a personnel committee.
+The dean will then prepare their own report and 6 - recommendation based on the file and then meet with the candidate to discuss the case, review 7 - 8 the recommendations made by the department committee, department or unit head, and the - school or college-level personnel committee (if applicable), and the dean's own 9 - recommendation.
+The candidate will be provided with a copy of the dean's report that has been 10 redacted in accordance with the waiver status to protect personally identifiable information.
+The 11 - candidate may provide responsive material for the file within 14 days of the meeting with the 12 - dean or the receipt of the redacted report, whichever is later.
+The dean will then forward the 13 - entire file to the Office of the Provost.
+14 - 15

-Section 24.
+16 Section 25.
 Provost's Review of File.
-The Provost or designee will review the promotion and tenure file for completeness and general presentation, and may request additional information from the dean.
-The file forwarded to the Provost or designee should include the contents listed in Appendix 3: Tenure Review File Checklist.
+The Provost or designee will review the promotion and 17 tenure file for completeness, general presentation, and may request additional information from the dean.
+The file forwarded to the Provost or designee should include the contents listed in 18 Appendix 3: Tenure Review File Checklist.
+19

-Section 25.
+Section 26.
 University Faculty Personnel Committee Review.
-After the Provost or designee has reviewed the file and deemed it complete, the file is sent to the University Faculty Personnel Committee (FPC).
-The committee will review the file, request additional information from the Office of the Provost, or previous levels of review, if necessary, and then discuss and record a vote to recommend that tenure and promotion is either granted or denied.
-The committee will prepare a written summary of its discussion, which will include the outcome of the vote.
+After the Provost or designee 21

+22 has reviewed the file and deemed it complete, the file is sent to the University Faculty Personnel vote to recommend that tenure and promotion is either granted or denied.
+The committee will 25 prepare a written summary of its discussion, which will include the outcome of the vote.